-I had envisioned Cal as a predator, but he would be similar to Roman Polanski.
+I’d originally envisioned Cal as a predator, but because of the Weinstein scandal I decided to make him similar to Roman Polanski.
 Unfortunately, it came out way too creepy for my taste.
 I wrote a couple of revisions, but Cal remained too creepy.
 Novel writing, like other endeavours, doesn’t always go as planned.
 Sometimes what sounds good in a treatment, or the story summary, simply doesn’t work once pen is put to paper, as was certainly the case here.
-The character would have to be reinvented.
+The character would have to be completely reinvented.
 So, after much thought, Cal went from a creepy predator to a Hugh Hefner like playboy.
 He’s a womanizer who makes no apologies for who he is.
 Unfortunately, like many of his real-life counterparts, Cal will become his own undoing and he soon finds himself in the middle of scandal that rocks Hollywood.
-Later on, however, Cal will become an unlikely hero, and readers will discover a hidden side to this complex character.
+Later on, Cal will become an unlikely hero, and readers will discover a hidden side to this complex character.

 Calvin Michaelson is a purely fictional character.
 His inspiration comes from powerful men who thought they were too big to fall and thus became their own undoing.

-Lauren McAllen, the female lead in my contemporary romance novel, The Scandal, has achieved fame in a town where few people become successful.
-For the past ten years she’s played an iconic vamp on a top-rated soap opera, making her a household name as the woman fans love to hate.
+Lauren McAllen, one of the lead characters in my contemporary romance novel, The Scandal, has achieved fame in a town where few become successful.
+For the past ten years she’s played an iconic vamp on a top-rated soap opera, making her a household name and the woman fans love to hate.
 Now she’s ready to move on and become a star on the big screen.

 Once again, luck appears to be on Lauren’s side.
 Hollywood mogul Calvin Michaelson has seen her work, and he soon offers her a supporting role in a feature film.
 For Lauren, it’s the opportunity of a lifetime and dream come true.
 However, it may come at a price.
 While Cal has made other women famous, he has a reputation for expecting certain favors in return.
-Before the cameras start rolling, Cal is accused of a serious wrongdoing, and Lauren will soon find herself caught up in a major scandal that rocks Hollywood.
+Unfortunately for Lauren, Cal is accused of a serious wrongdoing before the camera starts rolling, and she will soon find herself caught up in a major scandal which rocks Hollywood.

 Lauren is a fictitious character.
 Her inspiration came from a cousin who once played on a soap opera many years ago.
-However, Lauren is a unique individual whose life is very different from from my cousin’s.
+However, Lauren is a unique individual and her life is very different from from my cousin’s.

-I wrote The Reunion back in 2011, and while it’s gotten four and five star reviews on Amazon, I’ve grown as a writer since then, and I want the writing style to be more consistent with my later work.
-A copy edit is when you make minor changes, as eliminating filler words or rephrasing a sentence.
+I wrote The Reunion back in 2011, and it’s gotten four and five star reviews on Amazon.
+However, I’ve grown as a writer since then, and I want the writing style to be more consistent with my later work.
+A copy edit is when you make minor changes, such as eliminating filler words or rephrasing a sentence.
 The story content remains the same.
 It just reads a little smoother.